-4.5 In addition to the measures contained in the Household Support Fund, we are also supporting a range of projects aimed at maximising people's incomes and reducing the costs they face.
+4.6 In addition to the measures contained in the Household Support Fund, we continue to support a range of projects aimed at maximising people's incomes and reducing the costs they face.
 In the longer term, we aim to bring all projects together into one coherent and complimentary district wide financial inclusion strategy.